HarshDaga/starter-academic/content/authors/admin/_index.md

 superuser: true
 authors:
   - admin
-title: Biography
+title: Harsh Daga
 role: Graduate Student at The University of Texas at Arlington
 bio: I'm currently pursuing a Masters in Computer Science at UT Arlington.
 interests:
   - Artificial Intelligence
   - Reverse Engineering